A GUIDE TO VEGETARIAN STREET FOOD IN TAIPEI

 In most of Asia, vegetarian means starchy or fried food, and Taipei is no different.
 Reaching Bali with its abundance of fresh fruit and veg was a welcome reprieve.

 But on a short trip to Taiwan (eight days), I was just excited to find so much affordable vegetarian food.
 The fact that it was pretty much all unhealthy mattered less to me, because I knew eating that way would be short lived.

 Over the course of my trip, I even returned to some places because they were that good.

 Whether you’re a vegetarian or not, some of these street food finds are iconic (looking at you, stinky tofu), and should be on your ‘to eat’ list.

-13 Vegetarian Street Food Finds in Taipei That are Out of This World Delicious
+A Guide to Vegetarian Street Food in Taipei: 13 Vegetarian Street Food Finds That are Out of This World Delicious

 Filled, Hot Cakes: Twice, I had these mini cakes, once at Mister Wheel and another time at Catpaw, where they were adorably, shaped like baby cat paws.
 Fluffy cake wrapped around gooey fillings?
 It’s a winning combination.
 I was particularly fond of the egg, custard and chocolate varieties, but there are usually several different types on offer.
 Places like Catpaw in Tonghua Market make it easy to try several with tiny buns.

 Taro Buns: I’m a big fan of taro flavour, but if you’ve never had it, you should definitely try it in Taiwan.
 My favourite taro bun was sold at Sunmerry, a pastry and bread shop that has locations all over the city.
 The taro filling was smooth and creamy, and the bun was slightly sticky, the right amount of flaky and browned to perfection.